POP1912/Pancake/docs/api.md

 pancake.sprite.get(0);                                       // Return sprite with index 0
-pancake.sprite.get(0)[0];                                    // Gets first image of sprite that have index 0 pancake.sprites[0](0);                                       // Another way to do same as line above pancake.sprite.timers[0];                                    // Gets timer of the sprite that have index 0,Timer is 0 but increase it in game loop and check if equals FPS (to count 1 second then reset timer to 0)
+pancake.sprite.get(0)[0];                                    // Gets first image of sprite that have index 0 pancake.sprites[0](0);                                       // Another way to do same as line above pancake.sprite.timers[0];                                    // Gets timer of the sprite that have index 0,Timer is 0 but increase it in game loop and check if equals pancake.timers.second (to count 1 second then reset timer to 0)

 // Scripts
 pancake.script.load("script.js", 0);                         // Load script to index 0